 - 5 dashes Louisiana hot sauce

-- 3 cups lard, vegetable shortening, or bacon drippings
+- 3 cups lard, vegetable shortening, mild vegetable oil, or bacon drippings

 - 3 cups all-purpose flour

 - 1. Pat the chicken dry.
-Cut the chicken into 10 pieces instead of the usual 8.
-To create the extra two pieces, cut the breast off the backbone, and then cut each breast in half, which will give you two wings, two thighs, two legs, and four pieces of breast.
-(Editor’s Note: You really must partake of this nifty little trick.)
-Place the chicken pieces in a large bowl and season with the salt, pepper, cayenne, white pepper, garlic powder, and hot sauce, and toss to coat evenly.
-Cover with plastic and refrigerate for at least 1 hour or up to 1 day (the longer the better, to allow the seasonings to permeate the meat).
+Ask your butcher to cut the chicken into 10 pieces instead of the usual 8 or do it yourself.
+All you need to do to create the extra two pieces is cut the breast off the backbone and then cut each breast in half crosswise, which will give you 2 wings, 2 thighs, 2 drumsticks, and 4 pieces of chicken breast.
+[Editor’s Note: You really must try this nifty little trick.]
+Place the chicken in a large bowl and season with the salt, pepper, cayenne, white pepper, garlic powder, and hot sauce, and toss to coat evenly.
+Cover and refrigerate for at least 1 hour and up to 1 day.
+The longer the better as the seasonings will more thoroughly permeate the meat with more time.

-- 2. Remove the chicken from the dry spices, allowing any liquid to drip back into the bowl, and place the chicken in a clean bowl.
-Pour the buttermilk over the chicken.
+- 2. Remove the chicken from the dry spices, allowing any liquid to drip back into the bowl.
+Place the chicken in a clean bowl and pour the buttermilk over the top.

-- 3. Heat the lard, vegetable shortening, or bacon fat in a large cast-iron skillet to 350°F (176°C), or until a pinch of flour sizzles when it’s dropped in the fat.
+- 3. Heat the lard, vegetable shortening, or bacon fat in a large cast-iron skillet until it registers 350°F (176°C) on an instant-read thermometer or until a pinch of flour sizzles when it’s dropped in the fat.

-- 4. As the oil heats, remove the chicken from the buttermilk, allowing any excess liquid to drip off, and transfer the chicken to a clean bowl.
-Sprinkle with the flour and toss to coat.
+- 4. While the oil heats, remove the chicken from the buttermilk, allowing any excess liquid to drip off, and transfer the chicken to yet another clean bowl.
+(We know.
+Yet another bowl to wash.
+But the end result is worth the dirty dishes.
+We swear.)
+Sprinkle the chicken with the flour and toss to coat.

 Hungry for more?
 Chow down on these: